 Harry Farrell, Julie-Anne, Kathy, Paul and Christine lost their beloved wife and mother, Julia Farrell (Nee Hall), in March this year.

-Since their mother’s passing, a group of Julia’s friends and families, known as `Team Julia`, has been on a mission to raise vital funds for the hospice to commemorate her life.
+Since their mother’s passing, a group of Julia’s friends and family, known as `Team Julia`, have been on a mission to raise vital funds for the Hospice to commemorate her life.

 “At the beginning it was a really frightening time for us being Mummy’s main carers as we aren’t from medical backgrounds; however NI Hospice made this process easier for us.
 Our Hospice specialist nurse was super at providing comfort to my mummy when she needed it, as well as explaining everything to us about her condition and needs.

 “As a family we would not have been able to keep our mummy at home without the support we received from Northern Ireland Hospice.

 “Every day was so precious to us and the time we had left was made more special because mummy was at home just as she had wished and this meant everything to us”.

 The family get their fundraising underway on August 12, where they will take on the Mourne Seven Sevens Challenge; a gruelling one-day trek across the seven highest peaks in the Mourne Mountains.
 To top off their fundraising efforts, the family has also organised a social night on Saturday, October 21 at the Donegal Celtic, Belfast.

 Over 90% of Hospice care is provided to patients in the community, allowing them to be in the comfort of their own home surrounded by those closest to them.